 George Marinelli is best known as one of the guitarists in country star Bonnie Raitt’s band.
-Having been on the music scene for years, Marinelli released his fourth album, Wild Onions back in March.
-For two songs, fellow band members from Raitt’s band - Ritchie Fataar and James "Hutch" Hutchinson - join Marinelli playing the drums and bass, respectively.
+Having been on the music scene for years, Marinelli released his second album Wild Onions back in March.
+For two songs, fellow band members from Raitt’s band, Ritchie Fataar and Hutch Hutchinson, join Marinelli playing the drums and bass, respectively.

-The songs consist of five originals and five cover versions.
-Marinelli captures the essence of the music behind his lyrics and the harmony of the vocals effortlessly.
-The instruments play as a good backdrop to the smooth and melodic lyrics Marinelli brings to life as he sings.
+The songs consist of five original and five cover versions and Marinelli captures the essence of the music behind his lyrics and the harmony of the vocals effortlessly.
+The instruments play a good backdrop to the smooth and melodic lyrics Marinelli brings to life as he sings.

 Each song has its own unique sound and Marinelli ends the album with a soft and somber “Good Night New York,” a very mellow and smooth song that brings a really good album to a close.
 From the beginning, many of the songs had a faster pitch, with harmonious rhythm and vocals before moving into a much slower pace.